CardioVascular-Research-Group/cvrg-dataStorage/README.md

-To create the waveform3 database, run the following script from the Unix command line: su postgres

-Creates the "waveform3" database. psql -f (location of src/main/sql/CreateWaveform3Database.sql)
+To create the waveform3 database, run the following script from the Unix command line: su postgres psql -f (location of src/main/sql/CreateWaveform3Database.sql)

-To run configure the database, run the following three scripts from the Unix command line: su postgres
+Then to run configure the database, run the following three scripts:

-Drops and then Adds the non-algorithm SEQUENCE, INDEX, and TABLE elements. psql -f (location of src/main/sql/DatabaseScript.sql) –d waveform3
+1) Drops and then Adds the non-algorithm SEQUENCE, INDEX, and TABLE elements. psql -d waveform3 -f (location of src/main/sql/DatabaseScript.sql)

-Adds the algorithm specific SEQUENCE, INDEX, and TABLE elements, plus documentation. psql -f (location of src/main/sql/Waveform3DatabaseAlgorithmOnly.sql) –d waveform3
+2) Adds the algorithm specific SEQUENCE, INDEX, and TABLE elements, plus documentation. psql -d waveform3 -f (location of src/main/sql/Waveform3DatabaseAlgorithmOnly.sql)

-Inserts the current algorithm description data, which is used by the Analysis portlet to build the UI and to execute analyses. psql -f (location of src/main/sql/Waveform3DataAlgorithmOnly.sql) –d waveform3
+3) Inserts the current algorithm description data, which is used by the Analysis portlet to build the UI and to execute analyses. psql -d waveform3 -f (location of src/main/sql/Waveform3DataAlgorithmOnly.sql)

-Optional, drops algorithm specific TABLE elements.
-Used it database schema has been updated. psql -f (location of src/main/sql/Waveform3DropAlgorithmOnly.sql) –d waveform3
+Optional, this script drops algorithm specific TABLE elements.
+Used it database schema has been updated. psql -d waveform3 -f (location of src/main/sql/Waveform3DropAlgorithmOnly.sql)

 ## Dependencies